 The Canadian POE will be situated on an approximately 53 hectare/130 acre site, making it the largest sized Canadian port on the Canada-US border.
 The facility will include border inspection facilities for both passenger and commercial vehicles, maintenance facilities and the tolling operation for both the US-bound and Canada-bound traffic, with tolls collected by WDBA.
-A local Windsor contractor was awarded an approximate \$60 million contract for Early Works activities to complete preparatory works with additional contracts to be awarded soon.
-Environmental, utility, drainage and other site preparation work is ongoing with many achievements already reached.
+Preparatory activities at the Canadian POE are proceeding in a two-phase approach, with completion expected in late 2018.
+Phase One includes the construction of a perimeter access road, placement of fill, grading and drainage and minor utility relocation at the Canadian POE.
+Phase Two focuses primarily on the relocation of Hydro One infrastructure at the Canadian POE, which is a complex network of high-voltage electrical distribution and transmission lines that will be relocated both underground and to new overhead locations.